 What's new

-My research project Job Quality and the Distributional Effects of Environmental Policy, joint with Marc Hafstead and Roberton C. Williams III, was part of the program of the NBER's Distributional Consequences of New Energy Policies Conference, 2023.
+My research project Job Quality and the Distributional Effects of Environmental Policy, jointly with Marc Hafstead and Roberton C. Williams III, was part of the NBER's Distributional Consequences of New Energy Policies Conference, 2023 program.
 You can see the recording here.
-Also, I recently presented this work in the internal EDF Economics Seminar.
+I presented this work in the 2023 internal EDF Economics Seminar.

 My most recent working paper, joint with Diana MacDonald, focuses on the interaction of labor markets with informality and environmental policies.